Alex Samuel: Loan to Inverness Caledonian Thistle

 Having made 14 appearances for Ross County during the first half of the 2023–24 season, Samuel joined Highland rivals Inverness Caledonian Thistle on 19 January 2024, on a loan agreement until the end of the season.
 He scored on his debut the following day in a 4–0 victory over Broomhill, and followed this up with a nine-minute hat-trick, the first of his senior career, in a 3–2 win away to Raith Rovers on 27 January 2024.
 Samuel finished the loan spell with six goals in 19 appearances, as Inverness were relegated to Scottish League One after a play-off final defeat to Hamilton.

 Samuel returned to Ross County and featured regularly during the first half of the 2024–25 season.
 He sustained a thigh injury in the club's 3–1 defeat to Hibernian on 14 December 2024, which sidelined him until March 2025.
 He made 29 appearances and scored twice during the season, as Ross County were relegated to the Scottish Championship via the Premiership play-offs.
 Samuel left the club following the expiry of his contract in June 2025.

 Partick Thistle

 Following his departure from Ross County, Samuel signed a one-year contract with Scottish Championship club Partick Thistle on 12 August 2025, with the club retaining the option to extend for a further year.
 He made his debut four days later, as a substitute in a 2–0 win over Ayr United in the Scottish League Cup.
 Samuel scored his first goal for the club in a 2–1 home victory over Airdrieonians on 12 September 2025, coming on as a second-half substitute and scoring the decisive goal.

+In March 2026, Partick Thistle activated the option in Samuel’s contract to extend his deal by a further year.